 Concentration of market risk-The Company derives a substantial portion of its revenue from providing services for healthcare accounts.
 A significant downturn in this market or changes in state and/or federal laws impacting the preferential tax treatment of healthcare accounts could have a material adverse effect on the Company's results of operations.
-For the years ending January 31, 2014 and 2013, no one customer accounted for greater than 10% of revenue or accounts receivable.
+For the unaudited three months ended April 30, 2014 and 2013, and for the years ended January 31, 2014 and 2013, no one customer accounted for greater than 10% of revenue or accounts receivable.

-Concentration of credit risk.-Financial instruments, which potentially subject the Company to concentrations of credit risk, consist primarily of cash.
+Concentration of credit risk-Financial instruments, which potentially subject the Company to concentrations of credit risk, consist primarily of cash.
 The Company maintains its cash and cash equivalents in bank and other depository accounts, which, at times, may exceed federally insured limits.
-The Company's cash and cash equivalents held in banks at January 31, 2014 were \$13.9 million, of which \$250,000 was covered by federal depository insurance.
+The Company's cash and cash equivalents held in banks at April 30, 2014 and January 31, 2014 were \$14.0 million and \$13.9 million, respectively, of which \$250,000 was covered by federal depository insurance.
 The Company has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash.
-The Company's accounts receivable balance at January 31, 2014 was \$5.7 million.
-The Company has not experienced any significant write-offs to accounts receivable and believes that it is not exposed to significant credit risk with respect to accounts receivable.
+The Company's accounts receivable balance at April 30, 2014 and January 31, 2014 was \$6.0 million and \$5.7 million, respectively.
+The Company has not experienced any significant credit risk with respect to accounts receivable.